elizarov/KEEP/proposals/extensions/serialization.md

 }
 ```

 However, an opposite interface for `ElementEncoder` would not be very useful.
-Primitives in read stream can go in arbitrary order, and besides opposite to `encodeXxxElement` methods there is a `decodeElementIndex` method, which should be called to determine current position in structure.
+Primitives in the input stream can go in an arbitrary order, so in addition to methods opposite to `encodeXxxElement`, there is a `decodeElementIndex` method, which should be called to determine the current position in the structure.

 ```kotlin
 interface Decoder {